 The following descriptions should help you choose the right level of evening course for you.
 All courses are marked with their name and stage, both on our website and on the Online Store.

-The best way to feel confident about your personal Language Stage is to come along to our Open Evening on 12th September 2012 18:30 - 20:30 at the Avenue Campus, where tutors from each language will be available to give you an informal assesment and help you with your decision.
+The best way to feel confident about your personal Language Stage is to come along to one of our Open Evenings at the Avenue Campus, where tutors from each language will be available to give you an informal assesment and help you with your decision.

 This Stage is aimed at students with no or very little previous knowledge.
 You will learn the basic grammatical structures and pronunciation of the language and a wide range of commonly used vocabulary.
 By the end of this course, you should be able to participate in simple conversations on everyday topics and to read and write short texts.
 You should be able to ‘get by' in everyday situations like travelling, asking directions, shopping, ordering meals, talking about yourself, your family and your interests at a basic level.